lkodinsson/MARS/Basic/PHB.md

 A long rest requires about eight hours of sleep.
 This sleep may be interrupted so long as it is resumed relatively quickly (within one hour).
 If such a rest is interrupted part way and not resumed, then it is considered to be a short rest instead.
 Abilties that can be used a number of times per rest can only be restored from a long rest unless otherwise specified.

+Characters with substantial wounds will require substantial rest to recover.
+Other characters may treat the wounds of a character performing a long rest by using the medicine skill by perfoming a medicine check against a difficulty of 10.
+If successful, the amount of health that characters heals during their long rest is increased to 2.

 # Creating a Character

 The process of creating a character is a series of small steps.
 A character is made up of a few aspects: *race*, *background*, *archetype*, and *trait*.

 ### Race

-It is not guaranteed that a genre or setting has a multitude of racial options, but usually Humans are an available option.
-Regardless, the race you pick will provide bonuses to your primary stats, provide you with racial ability, and determine your starting speed and size.
+It is not guaranteed that a genre or setting has a multitude of racial options, but Humans are usually an available option.
+The race you pick will provide bonuses to your primary stats, a racial ability, and determine your size and movement speed.

 ### Background